-- 57. (1) The copyright in an artistic work is not infringed by anything done - (a) under an assignment or licence made or granted by the person registered under any law relating to the registration of designs as the proprietor of a corresponding design; and and this is so notwithstanding that the person registered as any such proprietor was not the proprietor of the design for the purpose of that law.
+57. (1) The copyright in an artistic work is not infringed by anything done - and this is so notwithstanding that the person registered as any such proprietor was not the proprietor of the design for the purpose of that law.